dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 2. Refresh the neuron on the NNS governance canister, which tells the governance canister that the transfer in (1) happened, upon which the NNS governance will update the neuron's stake.

 :::info
-Note that refreshing of a neuron will also update the neuron's age to account for the fact that the newly added tokens have no age.
+Note that refreshing of a neuron will also reduce the neuron's age to account for the fact that the newly added tokens have no age.

 :::